-How to integrate Workfront and Jira and align project teams
+How to integrate Workfront and Jira to align project teams

 Project management can be like trying to keep a lid on a boiling pot.